Deterministic evolution of gauge fields through a singularity: Homogeneous ansatz

 \section{Homogeneous \textit{ansatz}}

 We now impose the homogeneous \textit{ansatz}, which has been the starting point of previous works such as \cite{ThroughTheBigBang,Mercati_2019}.
-The most general spatially-homogeneous universe with the topology of a three-sphere is described by the Bianchi-IX model \cite{Bianchi1898,Misner_Mixmaster,MTW}.
-The spatial metric is assumed to have three independent Killing vectors that generate spatial translations (homogeneity).
+This assumption can be motivated with the aforementioned BKL phenomenon \cite{BKL}, which implies that inhomogeneities are suppressed near the singularity, and decouple from the equations of motion of the homogeneous degrees of freedom.
+To describe the dynamics of the universe near the singularity, therefore, one needs to begin by considering the homogeneous degrees of freedom.
+The homogeneous cosmological models are based on Bianchi's classification of homogeneous three-dimensional geometries \cite{Bianchi1898,Misner_Mixmaster,MTW}.
+Among these, the simplest model with a nontrivial dynamics is ``Bianchi IX,'' in which the spatial topology is that of a three-sphere $S^3$ \cite{ThroughTheBigBang,Mercati_2019}.
+Technically, homogeneity means that the spatial metric is assumed to have three independent Killing vectors that generate spatial translations.
 On $S^3$, coordinatized by the usual hyperspherical coordinates $\theta\in [0,\pi]$, $\phi \in [0,\pi]$, $\psi\in [0, 2\pi)$, it is possible to construct a basis of vector fields that are invariant under these translations, as well as a dual basis of one-forms: